tl87/tl87/README.md

 ### 👨 Info

-- 🔭 I’m currently working on multiple project, many which are not public or hosted at Github
+- 🔭 I’m currently working on multiple projects, many which are not public or hosted at Github
 - 🌱 I’m always learning and trying to stay on top
 - 📫 How to reach me: gith-inc.5b9ak@slmails.com
 - ⚡ Fun fact: I love Pizza and Pepsi Max